William Hunt (businessman)

 Sir William Duffus Hunt (2 December 1867 – 18 September 1939) known before his knighthood as W D Hunt, was a leading New Zealand businessman of the first half of the 20th century.
 With his partner James Johnstone, he built one of Australasia's leading stock and station agencies, Wright Stephenson & Co.

 Early life and family

 New Zealand-born of Gloucestershire wool-growing stock Hunt was the only son and eldest child of John Hunt, a farmer and early settler at Oruru, Northland, and his wife Maria Frances, daughter of Jamaica-born Etonian Rev John Duffus M A, vicar of St Andrew, Mangonui.

-He was born on 2 December 1867 in Oruru, Northland, New Zealand.
+He was born on 2 December 1867 in either Oruru, Northland, or Walton.

 Hunt married twice.
 At Gore on 20 December 1894 he married Ismene Helena Stanley.
 Ismene had a daughter and a son before she died in May 1900.
 Two years later, 15 May 1902, Hunt married Jessie Belstead Edwards in Adelaide, South Australia.
 There was just one child of the second marriage, a second son.